vinigmoraes/system-design-challenges/digital-wallet/CHALLENGE.md

 - The Wallet should be able to handle special dates such as Black Friday
 - It's important for the company to save money as much possible
 - The company has a integration a Banking as a Service to execute financial operations
+- It's necessary to send every day at 12pm all financial transactions to a regulatory analysis